CyrusYip/userscripts/README.md

 [alternative]: https://cdn.jsdelivr.net/gh/CyrusYip/userscripts@main/scripts/link-to-markdown.user.js
 [source code]: scripts/link-to-markdown.user.js

 Get the link and title of current page, convert them to Markdown link, and write it to the clipboard.
-To use this script, click the button in the userscript manager's menu or press Shift + Alt + L .
-This script can be customized in Violentmonkey (Dashboard -> Edit -> Values).
-To disable the shortcut, set 'disable-shortcut' as true.
-To disable notification, set 'disable-notification' as true.
-To change shortcut, set 'shortcut' (Key Definition: https://github.com/violentmonkey/vm-shortcut#key-definition).
-To reset, remove all values.
+To use this script, click "Copy Markdown link" in the userscript manager's menu or press Shift + Alt + L .
+To change settings, click "Link to Markdown Settings" in the menu.
+Key Definition: https://github.com/violentmonkey/vm-shortcut#key-definition .

 ## show-keydown